Lucy Deane Streatfeild: Biography

 Lucy Deane was the daughter of Lieutenant-Colonel Bonar Millett Deane and the Hon.
 Lucy Boscawen (the sister of Evelyn Boscawen, 6th Viscount Falmouth), and was born in Madras, India, on 31 July 1865.

+Life

+Deane was born in 1865.
+Four years after the death of her mother she became involved in 1890 with a charity called the National Health Society that provided training.
+In 1893 she and Rose Squire became Britain's first women sanitary inspectors.
+They were based in Kensington and they inspected businesses that employed women.
+Squire became a factory inspector in 1894 and Deane followed a year later.

 She married architect Granville Edward Stewart Streatfeild (1869-1947) DSO, OBE on 16 March 1911.
 She was appointed a Commander of the Order of the British Empire in the 1918 New Year Honours.

 Deane was a supporter of the suffrage movement, being both a member of the National Union of Women's Suffrage Societies and, in 1913, helping to organise a suffrage pilgrimage from Westerham and district, to the union's rally of 50,000 women in Hyde Park.

 Amongst her other interests, Deane was a leading member of the Women's Institute (founding a local branch in Westerham), and was involved in amateur theatre production.

 Lucy Deane died on 3 July 1950 in Westerham, Kent, three years after the death of her husband.